rednafi/tcp-port-scanner/README.md

 ## Description

 The title says it all.
 I just wanted to take a dabble in Python's Asyncio before putting Asyncio driven code in production.
-TCP scanner is the perfect little program to learn—asynchronous queueing, exception handling, and running blocking code in executor within async code.
+TCP scanner is the perfect little program to learn—asynchronous queueing, exception handling, and running blocking code in executor.
 So here it goes.

 ## Installation

 You don't need another pip package in your life.
 So, if you want to test this out:

 * Clone the repo.

 * `cd` to root directory.

-* Fire up a Python virtual environment on run:
+* Fire up a Python virtual environment and run:
     ```
-    pip install rich
+    pip install -r requirements.txt
     ```

 * Check the options: